fangjess/CMPT135/midterm.md

 - Whitebox test cases are created looking at the implementation.
 - Whitebox testing commonly ensures every line of a function is executed at least once by a test.
 - Blackbox test cases can be created before any code has been written.

+**Methods of testing**
-- *If-style* tests run slower than assert-style.
+- If-style tests run slower than assert-style.
-- When an *assert-style* test fails, the line number of the failed assertion is printed.
+- Table-based testing is easier to add new test cases than if-style.
+- Assert-style testing is usually simplest.

 **Pointers and Memory Management**
 - If T is a C++ type, then T* is the type of a pointer to a value of type T.